-The UK Government's plan to Make Work Pay changes multiple aspects of employment law; removing the two-year qualifying period to claim unfair dismissal and introducing a new statutory probation period, is just one example.
+The UK Government's plan to Make Work Pay changes multiple aspects of employment law; changing the two-year qualifying period to claim unfair dismissal to six months, is just one example.

-Please note, the majority of the ERB will not apply in Northern Ireland, where employment legislation is almost entirely a devolved (transferred) matter.
+Please note, the majority of the ERA 2025 will not apply in Northern Ireland, where employment legislation is almost entirely a devolved (transferred) matter.
 The NI Executive has published separate proposals on employment law reform.

 Member tool: CIPD Buddy BETA